 Applications for the 2023 cycle are now closed.

-This past summer, our scholars presented group research projects at our CanSUR Symposium, where the students became the teachers!
+Our scholars presented group research projects at our CanSUR Symposium, where the students became the teachers!